mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Simplify your setup

-Try to reduce the complexity of what you are doing; sync locally even if that's not what you ultimately want.
+Try to reduce the complexity of what you are doing.
+Sync locally even if that's not what you ultimately want.
+Turn off the watcher.
 If you can succeed at that, add things back one at a time.

 ## Search existing issues